 During my college years — a time when everyone was trying to “find” themselves — an online assessment gained huge popularity among my friends and the organizations I was a part of.
 The quiz, StrengthsFinder, was developed by a team of scientists and positive psychologists to help people uncover and develop their natural talents.
 I’ve taken the assessment several times over the past few years and find value in my results every damn time.

 You may feel like you already have a grasp of what you’re good at, but StrengthsFinder offers something special: 1) validation (like, hey, you really are kickass at that thing you always kinda sorta thought you were great at!), and 2) suggestions for how to maximize your strengths so that you can operate at your full potential.

-Read on to learn more about the test (it’s pretty interesting/fun…like taking a personality quiz in a magazine…except developed by scientists and 1000 times awesome-er), what my own strengths are, and how to win a free copy for yourself.
+Read on to learn more about the test (it’s pretty interesting/fun…like taking a personality quiz in a magazine…except developed by scientists and 1000 times awesome-er) and what my own strengths are.
 Giggity.
 (By the way, This isn’t sponsored; I just think StrengthsFinder is pretty rad and figured you might, too!).

 The basic philosophy behind StrengthsFinder is that everyone has natural talents and that we’ll get the farthest in life if we focus on elevating our personal strengths, rather than trying to balance out our weaknesses.
-StrengthsFinder lists 34 potential strengths (learn about them more here: long descriptions / short descriptions), and after taking the assessment, you’ll get to see and learn about your top five with in-depth information and suggestions for using your strengths in your life and work.
+StrengthsFinder lists 34 potential strengths, and after taking the assessment, you’ll get to see and learn about your top five with in-depth information and suggestions for using your strengths in your life and work.